ZorgBtw/QuickInventory/README.md

 }
 ```

-➠  Run an action when an item in clicked
+➠  Run an action when an item is clicked
 ```java
 setSlot(10, QuickItem.of(Material.APPLE).name("§cRandom apple"), inventoryClickEvent -> {
     // Your action here